alex-gamero/100-days-of-code/log.md

 **Today's Progress**: Today I started a new project.
 It's really simple, but it will be usefull for me.

 **Thoughts**: I created a website called React8.
 I had the idea yesterday because I needed something like that for my training, and I just thought, "Why don't I just code that myself?"

+### Day 69: August 29, Friday

+**Today's Progress**: Today I continued with the Nullpoint proyect and the branching endings.

+**Thoughts**: It's harder that I tought it would be, it's really a lot of diferent endings with all the combination of options.